alastairong1/lockbox-box-service/README.md

 - `x-user-id`: Your user identifier

 **Description:**
-Returns all boxes owned by the user.
+Returns all boxes owned by the user, including complete details such as documents, guardians, and unlock requests.

 **Response Example:**
 ```json